flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 - STEP ALTS (5R)
     - Calls the [STEP ALTS page](#step-alts-page).
-    - Only show once a cruise alt has been entered.
+    - Only shown once a cruise alt has been entered.
     - Not shown in DESCENT, APPROACH or GO-AROUND phases

 - \*CLB OR DES* (6L, 6R)